CentOS-PaaS-SIG/ci-pipeline/README.md

 ### Integration Tests on OStree

 Integration tests are run on the OStree compose.
 Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuos delivery process to run more comprehensive testing if desired.
+Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing if desired.

 ### e2e Conformance Tests on Openshift Clusters

 If integration tests of the images are successful an openshift cluster will be configured using the Atomic Openshift Installer with the new Fedora Atomic Host image as the base system.
 Once the cluster is configured Kubernetes conformance tests will run.
 Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuos delivery process to run more comprehensive testing if desired.
+Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing if desired.

 ### Image Generated From Successful Integration Tests On OStree

 An image will be initially generated at a certain interval when there has been successful integration test execution on an OStree compose.
 Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuos delivery process to run more comprehensive testing if desired.
+Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing if desired.

 ### Image Smoke Test Validation

 The validation left is to make sure the image can boot and more smoke tests may follow if required.
 Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuos delivery process to run more comprehensive testing.
+Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing.

 ## Message Bus

 Communication between Fedora, CentOS, and Red Hat infrastructures will be done via fedmsg.
 Messages will be received of updates to dist-git repos that we are concerned about for Fedora Atomic host.
 Triggering will happen from Fedora dist-git.
 The CI-Pipeline in CentOS infrastructure will build and functional test packages, compose and integration test ostrees, generate and smoke test (boot) images.
 We are dependant on CentOS Infrastructure for allowing us a hub for publishing messages to fedmsg.

 ### Message Types
 Below are the different message types that we listen and publish.
-There will be different subtopics so we can keep things organized under the org.centos.prod.ci.pipeline.\* umbrella.
+There will be different subtopics so we can keep things organized under the org.centos.prod.ci.pipeline.* umbrella.
+The fact that ‘org.centos’ is contained in the messages is a side effect of the way fedmsg enforces message naming.

+Each change passing through the pipeline is uniquely identified by an identifier.
+This identifier is a URL.
+The content at that URL may change over time, while the fact that the URL is the unique identifier will remain constant.

 #### Trigger - org.fedoraproject.prod.git.receive